 Our proposal for regulation

 At APRI we observe that the Spanish political scenario recognizes the importance of creating a regulation of the professional activity of interest groups.
-However, there is not yet a national law by consensus, but only some regulations at an autonomous level within the agenda or a transparency law.
+However, there is still no national law by consensus, but only some regulations at the regional level within the agenda or the transparency law.

-For this reason, APRI works as an association of lobbyists in dialogue with the different parliamentary groups to push forward a regulation of interest groups.
+For this reason, APRI works as an association of lobbyists contributing to the dialogue with different parliamentary groups in order to promote a regulation of interest groups.